Home » Cardiovascular Health » Cardiovascular Disease Prevention » Cardiovascular Problems

 As the fluid continues to build up in your lungs, you may begin coughing a great deal.
 You should be especially concerned if you begin coughing up white or blood-tinged mucous.

 Another symptom is increased fatigue.
 You may feel so weak and tired that you cannot even carry out your daily activities, such as walking, traveling up stairs, or even carrying groceries.
-Because your heart is only able to pump out so much blood, the blood is diverted to the organs that it the most.
+Because your heart is only able to pump out so much blood, the blood is diverted to the organs that need it the most.
 As a result, poor circulation in your limbs may not be receiving enough blood and this can make even simple movements feel difficult.

 Because the heart cannot pump enough blood in this situation, it tries to make up for the inadequacy by pumping more frequently.
 As a result, you’ll notice an increase in your heart rate.
 You may even feel as if your heart is racing or palpitating.